What is a "managed" program?

 - Students are eligible to apply their federal financial aid and most scholarships toward the cost of the program

 The College of Liberal Arts (COLA) offers a wide range of managed study abroad programs that are administered by the COLA Center for Study Abroad.
-These programs provide opportunities for liberal arts students as well as students in programs and colleges throughout the University to experience and learn about different cultures and, in non-English-speaking countries, to increase proficiency in a foreign language.
+These programs provide opportunities for UNH students from all colleges to engage with diverse cultures and to prepare themselves for a globally interconnected workplace while making progress towards degree requirements.

 Because the college administers these programs, registration, finances, and other logistics are streamlined and simple.
 Students pay UNH tuition and a single program fee, which covers room, board, and excursions, and are eligible to apply their federal financial aid toward the cost of the program.
 Most UNH student services fees are waived.

-To learn about other study abroad opportunities, through UNH-managed programs outside of COLA, UNH-approved programs, or UNH exchange programs, students should visit the UNH Global Education Center in G18 Nesmith, or view a list of programs at their website.
+To learn about other study abroad opportunities, through UNH-managed programs outside of COLA, UNH-approved programs, or UNH exchange programs, students should visit the UNH Global Education Center in 310 Conant Hall, or view a list of programs at their website.